lazarulong/quantified-longevity/_posts/2024-10-14-Tracking-system-introduction.md

-My long-term goal is to track as wide a range of variables related to my body and environment as possible, while minimizing the time investment by automating the process to the greatest extent.
-In this blog, I aim to outline what I track and how I go about it.
+My long-term goal is to track as many variables related to my body and environment as possible, while minimizing the time required by automating the process to the greatest extent.
+In this blog, I’ll outline what I track and how I go about it.

-I began tracking in earnest on February 16, 2021.
-The range of variables I monitor has gradually expanded.
-Currently, I track over 300 variables across the following  categories/devices:
+I began tracking in earnest on February 16, 2021, and the range of variables I monitor has gradually expanded.
+I now track over 300 variables across the following categories/devices:

 * Daily habits
 * Supplements